jkread/h265ize-docker/README.md

     DELETE - Default (false), Deletes source after encoding is complete and replaces it with new encode; STRONGLY NOT RECOMMENDED
     SLEEP -
     ASPRESET -
+    WEIGHTB -
+    BFRAMES -
+    STATSFREQUENCY - Default (15), How frequent the encode process outputs in seconds

 #### Paths in container